Entity363/MuscleVAE_/README.md

 - training speed compared to [ControlVAE](https://github.com/heyuanYao-pku/Control-VAE/): 1,6 time slower

 ### Training High Level Tasks:
-For training high level tasks such as walking, throwing or other skill-controlled systems, please refer to [ControlVAE](https://github.com/heyuanYao-pku/Control-VAE/).
+For training the speed control task please refer to `Playground/velocity_control.py`.
+Remember to lower `save_period` as speed control only takes about `100 iterations` to complete.
+You can find the results in `Experiment/playground`.

 ### Notes: